Digital Realty Trust Inc. (DLR) Shares Decline Despite Market Challenges

-Digital Realty Trust Inc. (NYSE: DLR)’s stock price has decreased by -0.53 compared to its previous closing price of 104.90.
-However, the company has seen a -0.61% decrease in its stock price over the last five trading sessions.
+The stock of Digital Realty Trust Inc. (NYSE: DLR) has decreased by -1.25 when compared to last closing price of 105.47.
+Despite this, the company has experienced a -1.18% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in Digital Realty Trust Inc. (NYSE: DLR) Right Now?

-The price-to-earnings ratio for Digital Realty Trust Inc. (NYSE: DLR) is above average at 92.25x.
+The price-to-earnings ratio for Digital Realty Trust Inc. (NYSE: DLR) is above average at 92.09x.
 The 36-month beta value for DLR is also noteworthy at 0.54.
-There are mixed opinions on the stock, with 9 analysts rating it as a “buy,” 1 rating it as “overweight,” 10 rating it as “hold,” and 1 rating it as “sell.”

 Click Here to Download the FREE Report.